-It’s Lupus Awareness Month!
 Lupus causes both physical and emotional stress, with depression affecting 15 to 60 percent of people with the condition.
 Sometimes lupus medications and lupus flares can impact your mood and disrupt many aspects of your life, including your career, relationships, social life and self esteem.
 Signs of depression include feelings of helplessness and hopelessness, trouble concentrating, changes in your sleep and eating patterns, mood changes and losing interest in things that you used to enjoy.
-It is important to not only take care of your lupus, but also to know the warning signs of depression and get help when needed.
+It is important to not only take care of your lupus, but to also know the warning signs of depression and get help when needed.

 1. Get to know yourself.
 Lupus and depression and its symptoms can affect everyone differently.
 Learn about your body and mood patterns and identify positive coping strategies to help better manage your depression.